Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Preparations for the proof of

-In practice, the notion of a manifold with a negative cylindrical end is only useful when this manifold carries extra structure which is well-behaved with respect to the cylindrical end.
+The notion of a manifold with a negative cylindrical end is only useful when we consider extra structure which is well-behaved with respect to the cylindrical end, as in the following definition.

-\defi Suppose that $(W, Y, \l , e)$ is a manifold with a negative cylindrical end modeled on $(Y, \xi= \op{ker}\l)$.
+\defi Suppose that $W=(W, Y, \l , e)$ is a manifold with a negative cylindrical end modeled on $(Y, \l)$.